Arzk/pitft-playerui/README.md

 PiTFT-PlayerUI is a fork of PMB-PiTFT (Pi MusicBox PiTFT), a small Python script that uses mopidy's mpd-api to show controlling ui on Raspberry Pi's screen.

+Note: For the last year or so, I've been rewriting the whole thing in the development branch.
+The main focus is to get rid of all the buttons and make the UI more gesture-based.
+I'm not merging before I consider it ready, but all the commits should be runnable.
+If you'd like to take a look, please switch the branch and check the latest commit messages for what's fixed, what's broken :)

 ![Screenshot](https://dl.dropboxusercontent.com/s/1qgy5z9hq60rr0i/pitft-playerui.png)

 Improvements: